-Do you remember a certain gift from Santa?
+Do you remember a particular gift from Santa?

 Gift From Santa

 Every time we’d go to town, I would visit the hardware store to stare at a mini sewing machine.
-It was turquoise blue, made of real metal, and it really worked.
+It was turquoise blue, made of real metal, and it worked.
 I would ask to see it every time I was there.
-Harold the owner was a kind man and always allowed me to hold it.
+Harold, the owner, was a kind man and always allowed me to hold it.
 It was very expensive, a dream toy in my eyes.
 My Dad was too busy to notice and went about his business.

 Fall came and went, and December was at hand.
 All I could think about was that mini sewing machine.
 It was gone, and I knew that no amount of praying or writing to a Santa would make it appear under my tree.
 So I asked for a bike instead.